AXERA-TECH/pulsar2-docs-en/source/user_guides_advanced/advanced_build_guides.rst

             - default value: false
             - description： whether to disable the compiler's default Reshape operator attribute modification behavior during multi-batch compilation.

+        - npu_perf

+            - type of data: bool
+            - required or not:  no
+            - default value: false
+            - description：: export debug files during NPU compilation.

         - check

             - type of data: int
             - required or not:  no
             - default value: 0
             - description： whether to check the correctness of the compilation results through simulation, 0 means no checking; 1 means checking whether the compilation results can run correctly; 2 means checking whether the output data of the model is correct.

+        - check_mode

+          - type of data: enum
+          - required or not:  no
+          - default value: 0
+          - description：bisection mode, CheckOutput means that only the result is bisected.
+CheckPerLayer means bisection layer by layer.

+        - check_rtol

+          - type of data: float
+          - required or not:  no
+          - default value: 1e-5
+          - description：this parameter is effective when the --compiler.check parameter is 1.
+This parameter is the relative error parameter.

+        - check_atol

+          - type of data: float
+          - required or not:  no
+          - default value: 0
+          - description：this parameter is effective when the --compiler.check parameter is 1.
+This parameter is the relative error parameter.

+        - check_cosine_simularity

+          - type of data: float
+          - required or not:  no
+          - default value: 0.999
+          - description：this parameter is only valid when the --compiler.check parameter is 3.
+This parameter specifies the tensor cosine similarity check threshold.

+        - check_tensor_black_list

+          - type of data: list of string
+          - required or not:  no
+          - default value: []
+          - description：a list of tensors that are not included in the check.
+Regular expression matching is supported.

         - input_sample_dir